zhangruoxikathy/msa-brac-employment-spatial/README.md

   * In the "Statistic" window, select "Total employment (number of jobs)", "Manufacturing", and "Military" (hold ctrl to select multiple items)
   * Select the years 2005, 2006, and 2007
   * Click "Download" and select "CSV".
 The resulting file will be named Table.csv
-#### hw2_data.csv: BRAC 2005 Closure and Realignment Impacts by Economic Area, cleaned.
+#### 4. hw2_data.csv: BRAC 2005 Closure and Realignment Impacts by Economic Area, cleaned.

 ### Output Images ('image' folder)

 ### Miscellaneous
 #### .gitignore file excludes all shapefile folders and any zip files from being committed to the repo.

+# Project Description and Step-by-step Instructions
 ## 1. Downloading data
 The first challenge researchers often face is the availability of desired data; it might exist but at the wrong frequency or level of geographic analysis, it might not cover desired time spans or geographies, or it might not exist at all.
 This can be surprisingly common, and it is dangerous to begin work on a project under the assumption data will be available.